-Mediterranean Bowl with Lamb Meatballs
+Mediterranean Bowl with Spiced Lamb Meatballs

-Bowl dinners are great for picky eaters to try a variety of tastes and textures.
+This Mediterranean Bowl with Spiced Lamb Meatballs is what my kiddo calls a “little bit of everything dinner.”
+Bowl dinners like this one, my rainbow taco salad, or my swimming rama tofu bowl are great for picky eaters to try a variety of tastes and textures.
 And they can be time savers for weeknight meals when you have leftover grains and greens and other chopped vegetables.
-If you’re inspired to make your own greens and grain bowls, read more about how to build your own bowl.

 - Israeli couscous with lemon juice and chopped mint

-- Sliced red cabbage or carrot salad
+- Purple cabbage slaw or carrot salad

 - Sliced radishes